Rand0m-Guy/3D-Renderer/README.md

 ### Dependencies
 The project uses CMake to compile/build.
 It also uses SDL3, but it's bundled within the project (keep this in mind if you plan to move the SDL3 folder's location).

 Once downloaded (either via ZIP file or cloning), the project must be compiled and built.
-We strongly recommend not compiling/building in the same directory, but rather adding a build/ folder.
+We strongly recommend not compiling/building in the base directory, but rather adding a build/ folder.

 ### Compiling
 To compile (assuming you are in `${PATH_TO_PROJECT}/build/`):